 There are two types of grading in American High School: Differentiated - with letter grades and undifferentiated - with Pass/Fail system.
-Undifferentiated scale is used for the following subjects Physical Education (Undifferentiated - value varies from 1-100), Junior Project (Undifferentiated - value varies from 0 to 300), Senior Project (Undifferentiated - value varies from 1-100), and Georgian language for foreign language students (Undifferentiated - value varies from 1-100).
+Undifferentiated scale is used for the following subjects Physical Education (Undifferentiated - value varies from 1-100), Junior Project (Undifferentiated - value varies from 0 to 300), Senior Project (Undifferentiated - value varies from 0 to 300), Robotics (Undifferentiated - value varies from 1-100), and Georgian language for foreign language students (Undifferentiated - value varies from 1-100).
 These subjects are presented as Pass/No pass value in the final transcript.
 Pass is counted from 60% and more of the numeric value reached.